creallo logo

 SLA 3D printing example showing deformation with a 0.3mm wall thickness

 For example, in SLA 3D printing, a wall thickness of 0.3mm often results in deformation and may not function as a structural wall.
+Depending on geometry, internal hollowing can reduce material consumption while maintaining structural rigidity.

 In Creallo’s 3D printing service, model reviews are categorized as: